Acceptable standard

 The Swedish Council for Higher Education’s (UHR) regulations

-The Swedish Council for Higher Education’s (UHR) regulations (UHRFS 2013:10) state the requirements a course must fulfil to be of an acceptable standard.
-They only apply to studies outside the Nordic region.
+The Swedish Council for Higher Education’s (UHR) regulations (UHRFS 2024:6) state the requirements a course must fulfil to be of an acceptable standard.
+They only apply to studies outside Sweden.
 As a first step, UHR examines whether the course is recognised by the educational authority in that country.